-- property, advantage or service;

-- · anything that is for a person's good;

-- · the causing of detriment; or

-- direct or indirect relief and covers any gifts, gratuities, remuneration, allowances, fees, subsidies, considerations, incentives, discounts, entry fees, memberships or loans provided under special conditions.

-'conflict of interest' includes an actual conflict of interest and an apparent conflict of interest.
-An actual conflict of interest exists when a reasonable bystander, in possession of the relevant facts, would conclude that the person's private interests are likely to interfere with the proper performance of their official duties.
+Definition Meaning Act means the Harness Racing Act 2009 (NSW). benefit Includes: property, advantage or service; anything that is for a person's good; the causing of detriment; or direct or indirect relief and covers any gifts, gratuities, remuneration, allowances, fees, subsidies, considerations, incentives, discounts, entry fees, memberships or loans provided under special conditions.
+CEO means the Chief Executive Officer of HRNSW appointed under the Act.
+Code means this document entitled "Harness Racing New South Wales Code of Conduct for Staff and Members" including any schedules. conflict of interest includes the following examples of an actual conflict of interest and an apparent conflict of interest: An actual conflict of interest exists when a reasonable bystander, in possession of the relevant facts, would conclude that the person's private interests are likely to interfere with the proper performance of their official duties.
 An apparent conflict of interest exists when a reasonable bystander might reasonably suspect that a person's private interests have the potential to interfere with the proper performance of their official duties.
-Amongst other cases, a conflict of interest can arise from the holding of a relevant pecuniary interest, as defined in the Harness Racing Act, and includes the examples set out in Section 3.3 of this Code.
-A conflict of interest also includes any actual bias that affects an officer's impartiality and any perceived bias, where a fair-minded observer might reasonably suspect that an officer will not act impartially.

-'employee' includes a person directly employed by HRNSW or who contracts to provide services to HRNSW.

-'fraud' includes the broad range of deceitful acts that people may perform to benefit themselves or some other person at the expense of others.
+Amongst other cases, a conflict of interest can arise from the holding of a relevant pecuniary interest, as defined in the Act, and includes the examples set out in Section 3.3 of this Code.
+A conflict of interest also includes any actual bias that affects an officer's impartiality and any perceived bias, where a fair-minded observer might reasonably suspect that an officer will not act impartially. employee includes a person directly employed by HRNSW or who contracts to provide services to HRNSW. fraud includes the broad range of deceitful acts that people may perform to benefit themselves or some other person at the expense of others.
 Fraud can be committed by officers and contractors (internal fraud) or by other people outside HRNSW (external fraud).
+HRNSW means "Harness Racing New South Wales" as constituted by the Act. industry means the HRNSW harness racing industry. member means a member of the board of HRNSW and in this Code, is also referred to as a director.

-'officer' is an employee or staff member of HRNSW, whether employed on a permanent, temporary, part time, job share or contract basis and in these guidelines includes a Board member of HRNSW.
+Definition Meaning officer is an employee or staff member of HRNSW, whether employed on a permanent, temporary, part time, job share or contract basis and, in these guidelines, includes a board member of HRNSW.
+Whistleblower Policy A policy that provides appropriate protections for those disclosing misconduct, or an improper state of affairs or circumstances, in relation to HRNSW in accordance with that policy as specified on the HRNSW website.